Render engine comparison – Redshift, Arnold, Octane, Cycles 4D (UPDATED 2021)

 Animation vs stills

 This is important because it affects a couple of things.
 Firstly, if you render stills it’s not such a big deal to wait 10 minutes for a final render, even waiting an hour for all the noise to clean up isn’t such a big deal.
 However in animations, you need atleast 24 frames a second, so it adds up very quickly and speed will be more important.
 Furthermore if you don’t render animations, you don’t really care that much about render farms, or render node licenses that come with the render engine.
 So for stills octane for example is great.
 I’d say its the one to beat, especially since it’s now just $20/month for the 2 gpu version.
-It’s called octane VR or something.
-Very confusing naming.
 It has great inbuilt post effects, so you don’t really need to do post work in a 3rd party app and there is a huge amount of tutorials on it.
 Generally learning curve is quite easy.
 But you also have things like Maxwell, which is really slow, but produces results that are hard to match for anyone else.

 However if you are doing animation you have to pay attention to other things.
 First speed is waay more important to you, and something like Maxwell is a dead end.
 Unless you like spending thousands of dollars on render farms.
 And in an animation you probably won’t be able to notice the subtle nuances that maxwell produces anyway.
 Octane also isn’t such a great choice, because render farms are a pain with it.
 You have to use their render farm, and if it’s down, you are out of luck.
 Which is not good if you have tight deadlines and clients who change their mind a lot.
-Also there are speed limits on it, and a bunch of other silly unprofessional stuff.

 Does this render engine support the features that you need?
 Can it render hair?
 Does it support Mograph color shaders?
 Openvdb volumes?
 How about it’s instancing support?
 How much geometry can it handle?
 How memory efficient is it?
 Can it render a convincing SSS effect?
 How slow is that effect.
 Does it support motion blur for deforming meshes?